celo-org/docs/blog/03-04-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2.md

 ![Contract Storage](./images/contract_storage.png)

-Here is the description of the purpose of each storage/variables:
+Here is a description of the purpose of each storage/variable:

-- **_ownerCount**           - The amount of owners of this contract
+- **_ownerCount**: Represents the number of owners of this contract.
-- **_threshold**            - The amount of owners signatures required to execute a transaction
+- **_threshold**: Represents the number of owners' signatures required to execute a transaction.
-- **_nonce**                - The next nonce to be used, by the next transaction
+- **_nonce**: Represents the next nonce to be used by the next transaction.
-- **_owners**               - The mapping of each address to a bool (true/false) (true = they are a owner of the contract)
+- **_owners**: Represents the mapping of each address to a bool value.
+True means the address is an owner of the contract.
-- **_ownerNonceUsed**       - The mapping of each nonces used by the contract (true/fakse) (true = the nonce has been used already)
+- **_ownerNonceUsed**: Represents the mapping of each nonce used by the contract to a bool value.
+True means the nonce has already been used.
-- **_TRANSACTION_TYPEHASH** - A constant value representing the types of the different element hashed to form the signature use to validate each signature (this is a constant so it does not use any storage)
+- **_TRANSACTION_TYPEHASH**: A constant value representing the types of different elements hashed to form the signature used to validate each signature.
+This value is constant and does not use any storage.

-### Declaring some events
+### Declaring Events

-When we will execute transaction or other function of our contract, we want to emit events to be able to track more easily what happen, to do so we first need to declare some events before using them.
+When we execute a transaction or other function in our contract, we want to emit events to be able to track what happens more easily.
+To do so, we need to declare some events before using them.

-So under the last line we added, let's add some events:
+Therefore, under the last line that we added, let's add some events:

 ```js
 event OwnerAdded(address indexed owner);